 To register your site for our clinic, fill in the information requested on our form.
 From there, we will determine trends and share corresponding best practices to improve site quality and user experience.
 Our analysis will be available in a follow-up post, and will adhere to public standards of webmaster guidance.
 Please note that by submitting your site, you permit us to use your site as an example in our follow-up site clinic posts.

 We have a few guidelines:

-In order to ensure that you're the site owner, you must verify ownership of your site in Google Webmaster Tools.
-You can do that (for free)
+- In order to ensure that you're the site owner, you must verify ownership of your site in Google Webmaster Tools.

 The site clinic goes live today, and submissions will be accepted until Monday, November 8, 2010.
 Stay tuned for some useful webmaster tips when we review the sites.